 As our efforts to build community awareness about suicide, suicide prevention and Samaritans’ services grow, we are more and more often called upon to provide assistance, support and counsel in the aftermath of a suicide.
 Our postvention program trains teachers and other adults who work with youth with a combination of previous tested crisis curricula and Samaritans’ befriending techniques.

 You can contact us directly and speak with a staff person to go over the support that is available.
 Please know that we will maintain your confidentiality.
 Samaritans never shares personal information.

 Interested in more information?
 Please contact Grief Support Services Manager Emily Britt at email@example.com.
 Due to an error in our server, if you sent an email to SafePlace@samaritanshope.org, Info@samaritanshope.org, or firstname.lastname@example.org the week of September 15th and have not received a response, please resend your email.

 SafePlace is an open group of caring people who have experienced the loss of a loved one to suicide.
 It is not a professional therapy group; rather it is peer support.
 The facilitators are trained Samaritans volunteers, most whom have also lost a loved one to suicide.
 SafePlace provides an atmosphere of acceptance for exploring feelings that are often not understood by others.
 It offers a chance to share helpful resources, and to give and get support through the long grief process.
 These meetings are free, on-going, and drop-in – there is no registration necessary.

-Current SafePlace locations are in Amherst, Boston, Framingham, Medford, South Boston, South Shore (Quincy) and Worcester.
+Current SafePlace locations are in Boston, Framingham, Medford, Worcester, Needham and Quincy.